 Official transcripts bear the signature of the registrar and the official seal of the university (not applicable to noncredit transcripts).

 Currently enrolled students and alumni who have access to the student portal may view and print unofficial transcripts free of charge through Buff Portal.
 Unofficial transcripts display the complete academic record of courses taken at the University of Colorado.
 However, academic institutions and potential employers generally do not accept the unofficial transcript as evidence of a student's career at CU Boulder, as this transcript does not carry the registrar's signature, the seal of the university or other security features.
 Unofficial transcripts are primarily used for advising and counseling in offices at University of Colorado campuses.

 Law School/Law Career Transcripts

-The Law Registrar’s Office can provide Law School/Law Career Transcripts for free for the Class of 1985 to the present.
-These transcripts are considered unofficial by university standards, but they will include all coursework taken specifically towards a degree at the University of Colorado Law School as well as Law School ranks, Public Service Pledge awards, certificates and Order of the Coif and Dean’s List notations, as applicable.
+The Office of the Registrar can provide Law School/Law Career Transcripts for the Class of 1985 to the present.
+These transcripts are considered official by university standards and will include all coursework taken specifically towards a degree at the University of Colorado Law School as well as Law School ranks, Public Service Pledge awards, certificates and Order of the Coif and Dean’s List notations, as applicable.